briankoser/sfc-listeners-guide/episodes/0018-the-multiverse-notes-from-the-other-side.md

   <q class="matt">We're Christians; we can talk about the Bible!
 I think it's allowed!</q>
 </div>

-There's a Candy Land movie coming that is designed as Lord of the Rings with candy
+There's a Candy Land movie coming that is designed as "<i class="work-title">The Lord of the Rings</i> with candy"

 <div class="quote">
   <span class="quote-context is-size-6">On plans to attend <i class="work-title">The Dark Knight Rises</i></span>